pawarpranali/Bike-Sales-Dashbaord/README.md

 1. Analysing the data
 2. Data Cleaning using functions like nested if's, Proper() etc
-3. Creating Pivot table to data insights
+3. Creating dashboard using pivot table & charts
-4. Enhacing dashbaord to make it interactive& user friendly
+4. Enhacing dashboard to make it interactive & user friendly

 ## Tech Stack